Search the site

 Health and Comfort

-- Malaria prophylaxis — Prescribed by your doctor before you go.
+• Malaria prophylaxis — Prescribed by your doctor before you go.
+Start on schedule and finish the full course after your trip.

 Practical Stuff

-- Copies of your documents — Passport, visa, insurance, flight details.
-Keep digital copies on your phone and a paper copy in your bag.
+• Copies of your documents — On top of the originals, keep digital copies of your passport, visa, insurance, and flight details on your phone, and a spare paper copy somewhere separate in your bag.

 What Not to Bring